ebi-uniprot/uniprot-manual/help/id_mapping.md

 ## The ID mapping job submission form

-### Input sequences
+### Input identifiers

-You can submit sequences in multiple ways:
+You can submit identifiers in multiple ways:

 * Pre-populated e.g. from selections made in your search results or your basket.
-* Sequence identifiers entered manually, separated by whitespace (space, tab, newline) or commas.
+* Entry identifiers entered manually, separated by whitespace (space, tab, newline) or commas.
-* Text file upload: Upload a text file containing the sequence IDs to map in a comma separated format.
+* Text file upload: Upload a text file containing the entry IDs to map in a comma separated format.

 Supported UniProt identifiers include: